 (1A) If you have children, what type of divorced parenting partnership is in the best interest of your children.
-For most people, the answer to this question is either “Facilitating Friends” or “Accommodating Allies”, both of which involved high levels of good will and cooperative communication.
-Read more about type os Divorced Parenting Partnerships here.
+For most people, the answer to this question is either “Facilitating Friends” or “Accommodating Allies”, both of which involve high levels of good will and cooperative communication.
+Read more about types of divorced Parenting Partnerships here.

 (1B) If you don’t have children, would you and your spouse like to remain on friendly terms?

 If you want a friendly divorce, you could select from among the Do It Yourself, Pre-Suit Pro Se (without attorneys), or the Pre-Suit, with Attorneys.

 Do you have customary assets like a home, car, bank accounts, and retirement accounts, as well as typical liabilities like a mortgage, car payment, and credit card bills?
 Or are your finances more complicated, involving a family business, a trust, or a complex investment portfolio?